A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning: Applicability and Limitations

 \subsubsection{Lognormal Distribution}

 For the Lognormal distribution, the KS statistic of \(0.5896\) and \(p\)-value of \(0.0000\) reveal significant differences between the training and generated datasets, particularly in the tail regions.
 The maximum difference location (\(D\)) of \(12.0666\) emphasizes the model’s challenges in replicating the distribution’s long-tailed nature.
-Figure~\ref{fig:lognormal_comparison} shows that while the central tendencies are accurately reproduced, large claims are underrepresented.
-Strategies such as tail-prioritized loss functions and data augmentation focusing on rare events may enhance the model’s performance~\cite{Bengio_et_al2013}.
+Figure~\ref{fig:lognormal_comparison} confirms this: while the body of the distribution is well-captured, the right tail is consistently underestimated.
+This underestimation suggests that the VAE tends to over-regularize extreme outcomes in order to preserve reconstruction accuracy in the bulk of the data.
+In actuarial contexts, such behavior would lead to systematic underpricing of high-excess layers, where profitability depends critically on accurate tail risk estimates~\cite{Daykin1994}.
+Strategies such as tail-prioritized loss functions and data augmentation focusing on rare events may enhance performance~\cite{Bengio_et_al2013}.